 Part-time students are those who enroll in less than 60% of a normal full academic program for a term.
 Students who drop courses throughout a term to fall below the 60% mark are automatically re-classified as part-time.
 Prior to 1994-95, the criterion was 80%.

-Full-time equivalent (FTE) students are determined by the formula: FTE=Full-time + (Part-time/3.5).
-This formula is consistent with the Education and Advanced Learning methodology.
+Full-Time Equivalent (FTE) students are determined by the formula: FTE=Full-time + (Part-time/3.5).
+This formula is consistent with the methodology of the Province.

 The University 1 program was introduced in 1998-99.
 Most “new” students, with limited or no university experience, have registered under this program.